The Android operating system contains standard Linux networking utilities

 - The scope of the networking utilities is so broad it is difficult to evolve the system image while guaranteeing predictable behaviour.

-On devices running Android 8.0, the vendor partition can remain the same while the system partition receives an update.
+On devices running Android 8.0 and higher, the vendor partition remains the same while the system partition receives an update.
 To achieve this, Android 8.0 provides the ability to define a stable, versioned interface while also using SELinux restrictions to keep the interdependency of vendor and system image to a known good set.

 Vendors can use the platform-provided network configuration utilities to

 configure the Linux networking stack, but these utilities do not yet include a